lamenezes/status-map/README.rst

     >> status_map.validate_transition('done', 'todo')
     Traceback (most recent call last):
     ...
-    status_map.exceptions.RepeatedTransition: transition from done to todo should have happened in the past
+    status_map.exceptions.PastTransitionError: transition from done to todo should have happened in the past

 How to contribute